indie-mirror/indienet-docs/content/spikes/security.md

   2. Enable people to access their federated personal web site, and their entire list of end-to-end encrypted private messages, from any browser/device using a master password.
 If they haven’t authenticated on a certain device before, they will have to enter their master password the first time only.

   3. Research and use the latest cryptography knowledge and best practices whenever possible.
+(We will be consulting with cryptographers on our choices as we go.)

 ## General notes